The Ritz Hotel, London: Post-war years

 Nonetheless, the Ritz continued to be a social hub for the aristocracy and attract the world's elite in the 1950s.
 It was very popular with the wealthy family of the Aga Khan, and oil magnate J. Paul Getty, reputedly the richest man in the world at the time, lived at the Ritz after the war.
 On one occasion a photographer working for Time and Life magazines staged an incident outside the hotel by arranging for the barrowboy to pour coppers onto the pavement as Getty emerged from the hotel and photographed just as he went to pick them up.
 Shell Oil heiress Olga Deterding lived at hotel for several years, and in one altercation with her lover she threw his trousers out of the window.
-In 1956 she tired of the high life and spent a period working at Albert Schweitzer's leper colony in French Equatorial Africa.
+In 1956 she became tired of the high life and spent a period working at Albert Schweitzer's leper colony in French Equatorial Africa.
 Film stars Rita Hayworth and Tallulah Bankhead were regular guests at the hotel; Hayworth was married to Prince Aly Khan between 1949 and 1953.
 Another notable resident of the Ritz during this period was Nubar Gulbenkian, an "expansive extrovert" who kept a permanent suite at the Ritz and made exorbitant demands for luxuries and foods, even if out of season.

 In January 1959, Patrice Lumumba, the Prime Minister of Congo, stayed at the hotel and met with Sir Edward Adjaye, the Ghanaian High Commissioner in London and others in the restaurant.
 The event was picketed by Mosleyites, who in concern with human rights issues in Congo at the time, demonstrated outside of the hotel, displaying banners such as "RAPERS OF CHILDREN – GO HOME" and issuing racial epithets.
 Adjaye was attacked as he left the hotel, although it has been speculated that he was mistaken for Lumumba.

 George Criticos served as head porter of the Ritz for 45 years, retiring in 1960 for health reasons; he had been recommended for a job at the Ritz by Sir Basil Zaharoff.
 In his 1959 book, George of the Ritz, Criticos remembered some of the notable people and events during his years of service.
 Criticos once acted as an agent to the Aga Kahn at the racetrack, having been given US$45,000 by the monarch to place bets in his name.
 He was also asked to take the 18-year-old Prince Aly Khan on a monthlong tour of the United States to help the young man forget a failed romance.
 When Criticos saw an unshaven man in coveralls entering the hotel, he called out to the man to stop him.
 When the man turned to face Criticos, he recognised him as King Boris of Bulgaria, who was a railroad buff and was returning from driving a special train.
 (Note: George Criticos died in London on 17 July 1961; he had been retired from the Ritz for one year at the time of his death.)